-Book this 2-week tour of Iceland’s Ring Road and the Westfjords and experience the very best that Iceland has to offer.
-Aside from the most popular areas in the country, you will explore some of the more remote regions, and see many charming, lesser-known locations most visitors do not get the chance to.
-This tour is perfect for those wanting to explore the very best of Iceland and those have time to see off the beaten track locations.
+Book this 2-week tour of Iceland's Ring Road and the Westfjords and experience the very best that Iceland has to offer.
+Aside from the most popular areas in the country, you will explore some of the more remote regions and see many charming, lesser-known locations most visitors do not get the chance to.
+This tour is perfect for those wanting to explore Iceland's very best and those who have time to see off-the-beaten-track locations.

 You'll travel in full comfort, even in the remote and wild Westfjords, always with private facilities and breakfast included at your accommodation.
 This is the perfect way to rest up and give you plenty of time to recharge your energy before your next day of adventure.

-You can also opt to explore Jökulsárlón Glacier Lagoon on a boat or go sea angling or whale watching in the North to get up close and personal to these magnificent creatures of the deep.
-To take it easy, you could take a trail ride on an Icelandic horse or sail the coast in search of puffins.
+You can also opt to explore Jökulsárlón Glacier Lagoon on a boat or go sea-angling or whale watching in the North to get up close and personal to these magnificent creatures of the deep.
+To take it easy, you could take a trail ride on an Icelandic horse or sail the coast searching for puffins.
 The opportunities are endless to help make your trip that extra special.

 Reserve this trip now for a complete experience of the wonders of Iceland.
 Check availability by choosing a date and book your Iceland adventure today.

-After settling in at your centrally located hotel in Reykjavík, make the most of your proximity to the vibrant city centre by exploring the abundance of museums, galleries, restaurants and bars.
+After settling in at your centrally located hotel in Reykjavík, make the most of your proximity to the vibrant city center by exploring the abundance of museums, galleries, restaurants, and bars.

 When you are tuckered out, spend the night in the beautiful and quirky capital city.